 - Skills labs must be attended on the main Ogden campus.

-- 240 hours of clinical hospital rotations begin in October and end in February.
+- Up to 240 hours of clinical hospital rotations begin in October and end in February.

 - Clinical rotations must be completed at a WSU affiliated facility.

 - 480 hours of field internship begins in February and ends in April.

 - Students are assigned to one specific ALS proctor and are required to mimic that proctor's schedule until all internship requirements are met.
 Field Internship must be completed at a WSU affiliated ALS agency.